pypa/packaging.python.org/source/guides/tool-recommendations.rst

-Alternatively, for installing Python command line applications specifically, consider :ref:`pipx`, which is a wrapper around pip that installs each application into a dedicated virtual environment in order to avoid conflicts with other applications and, on Linux, conflicts with the system.
+Alternatively, for installing Python command line applications specifically, consider :ref:`pipx`, which is a wrapper around pip that installs each application into a dedicated virtual environment.
+This avoids conflicts between the dependencies of different applications.
+On Linux, pipx is especially important because it also avoids conflicts with the system (which are the reason for :ref:`externally managed environments <externally-managed-environments>`).

 For scientific software specifically, consider :ref:`Conda` or :ref:`Spack`.